slavielle/grabbag/README.md

 ## Comparition :
 * Raw PHP method is not secure : Some of the properties can return NULL in some case causing an exception.
-* grabbage Method is secure.
-If its not possible to walk along the object chain grab method will return NULL or a default value to be specified.
+* Grabbag Method is secure.
+If it's not possible to walk along the object chain, grab method will return NULL or a default value to be specified.